webplatform/docs/tutorials/understanding-css-units/index.md

 === Media queries and viewport settings ===

-Most developers are now familiar with the use of media queries.
+Most developers are now familiar with the use of [http://www.w3.org/TR/css3-mediaqueries/ media queries].
 They enable the application of CSS rules depending on display media factors such as size or aspect ratio.
 They can be used to specify separate stylesheets for each target environments, or they can refine and adapt a primary stylesheet.

-Understanding and setting up the display viewport is especially important for mobile clients as it allows your content to fit to the display of the user’s device.
+Understanding and setting up the [https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag?redirectlocale=en-US&redirectslug=Mobile%2FViewport_meta_tag display viewport] is especially important for mobile clients as it allows your content to fit to the display of the user’s device.

 === Percentage units ===